nithinK-142/yt-video-stats/README.md

 # YouTube Video Stats

 This is a simple web application that retrieves statistics for a given YouTube video.
 It uses the YouTube API to fetch the view count, like count, and comment count for the video, and also displays the title, channel, published date, and thumbnail of the video.
-Additionally, it retrieves the dislike count for the video using a third-party API.
+Additionally, it retrieves the dislike count for the video using a third-party API.[PREVIEW](https://yt-video-stats.netlify.app/)

 ## Getting Started